 Garda Vetting is the process by which a form is submitted to An Garda Siochana Vetting Office asking them to check if a person has any convictions and/or prosecutions, successful or not, pending or completed, recorded against their name.

 An Authorised Signatory is a person who has completed the training supplied by the Garda Central Vetting Unit and is authorised to act as the liaison between the organisation requesting vetting and the Garda Central Unit.

 Do volunteers need to be currently vetted?

-It is up to the organisation to decide whether or not a volunteer position requires vetting.
-This should be assessed while the organisation is in the process of developing the role description for each individual volunteer position.
+Each organisation will need to determine whether or not a volunteer position requires vetting.
+This should be assessed while the organisation is in the process of developing the role description for each individual volunteer opportunity.
 Whether the volunteer is being vetted or not it is important to conduct reference checks as these provide vital character reference information that is not available in a Garda vetting check.

 Will An Garda Siochana vet our volunteers?

 The Garda Central Vetting Unit already provides a volunteer vetting service for most large community and voluntary organisations throughout the country via an ‘Authorised Signatory’ within that organisation.
 However, the Central Vetting Unit does not currently have the resources to provide this service to smaller organisations.